armakuni/fizzbuzz-dev-container-demo/README.md

 }
 ```

+When the docker-compose file is initiated a network is created and the both the 'fizzbuzz' and the 'app' services (as listed in docker-compose) are added to the network.

+Each container is now able to access the other using the service name as the hostname.

+A single example integration test, utilises this feature and makes ah HTTP GET request to `http://fizzbuzz:5000/` in `tests/test_fizzbuzz.py`

 ## Running the Container

-Running the development environment is trival:
+Running the development environment is trivial:
-* firstly, install the VS code extention 'Remote - Containers'.
+* firstly, install the VS code extension 'Remote - Containers'.
 * run the `Remote-Containers: Reopen in Container` command from the command palette.
-Or alternativly click the bottom leftmost button
+Or alternatively click the bottom leftmost button

-Once launched, the local workspace is mapped to the container, so any changes to files are imediately availible to the container
+Once launched, the local workspace is mapped to the container, so any changes to files are immediately available to the container